companieshouse/ansible-role-informix-db/README.md

 ### Informix Event Alarms Configuration

-Event alarms configuration will be read from HashiCorp Vault using the path `{{ vault_base_path }}/informix`, which is expected to contain a JSON object with a top-level key corresponding to the database server name.
+Event alarms configuration will be read from HashiCorp Vault using the path specified by the `informix_db_vault_path` variable, which is expected to contain a JSON object with a top-level key corresponding to the database server name.
 An `event_alarms` key should be set to an object containing the keys `email_addresses` and `level` which are used to configure the event alarms.
 The value for `level` should correspond to the desired [event severity](https://www.ibm.com/docs/en/informix-servers/14.10?topic=alarms-event-alarm-parameters#ids_adr_0674__title__3) level for alarms.
 For example, given a single database server named `example-server` and using the email address `user@nowhere.com` for events of severity level `3` or greater:

 ```json
 {